compSPI/compSPI/README.md

 # compSPI
 Computational Single Particle Imaging

+**Vision**: the finality of `compSPI` is to accelerate entry for method developers in cryoEM and other single particle imaging modalities.

+## the compSPI organization

 This is compSPI central repo.
 Satellite repos can be found in the [compSPI organization](https://github.com/compSPI):
 - [ioSPI](https://github.com/compSPI/ioSPI): Methods and tools to read and write data in all formats.
 Also provides methods to use other SPI tools developed outside of compSPI.
 - [reduceSPI](https://github.com/compSPI/reduceSPI): Dimensionality reduction methods and tools.